20centaurifux/timesheet/README.md

 # Timesheet - README

 **Timesheet** is the prototype of a progressive timesheet web app with support for multiple user accounts.
-It's divided into to two parts:
+It's divided into two parts:

 ## timesheet-api